tannergolden/Gaming-Configurations/docs/Downloads.md

 ---

 # Downloads
-Below are direct downloads to my game configs.
-However if you click on the version number to the right of the direct download you will be taken to the **_GitHub_** view of the files.
+My configurations are professionaly created and looked over extensively.
+Some exec files have advanced scripts that have over fifty lines of code.
+If you want your own unique scripts [Contact](Contact) me.
+Below are direct downloads and the **_GitHub_** view of my configuration files.

 | Direct    | GitHub  |
 | ------------- |:-------------:|